 The buying party can simply state their demand that the product must satisfy a certain level X of ASVS and the seller is obliged to prove that their product does that actually.
 When combined with another standard procurement procedure called the OWASP Secure Software Contract Annex, the whole process works even better.

 OWASP ASVS Checklist for Security Audit

-The ASVS checklist for security audits consists of the following sections covering verification requirements on all the three ASVS levels.
+The ASVS checklist for security audits consists of the following sections covering verification requirements on all three ASVS levels.
 Let’s briefly discuss each one of them:

-● Architecture: This section on the checklist covers requirements across all the 14 chapters ranging from verification of the use of threat modeling to verifying the application’s trust boundaries and access control mechanisms.
+● Architecture: This section on the checklist covers requirements across all 14 chapters ranging from verification of the use of threat modeling to verifying the application’s trust boundaries and access control mechanisms.

 ● Authentication: The checklist of authentication covers requirements like verifying password security credentials, credential storage requirements, and service authentication requirements.